Germany must have frank talk about integration: Merkel

 "We need to confront that with utmost determination," Merkel said, adding that she did not believe that the cases were isolated.

-Although authorities have said there are no indications that the perpetrators of the assaults were asylum seekers, critics of Merkel's open-door approach to those fleeing war have seized on the opportunity to draw a link.
+Although authorities have said there are no indications that the perpetrators of the attacks were asylum seekers, critics of Merkel's open-door approach to those fleeing war have seized on the opportunity to draw a link.

 © 2016 AFP